“I'll take your hand when thunder roars

 Nina sounded a lot like my highly driven, very lovable, athletically-gifted brown-eyed girl.

-And for the first time in three years, I knew exactly what I needed to do about the uneasiness I’d been feeling about her smartphone consumption.
+And for the first time in years, I knew exactly what I needed to do about the uneasiness I’d been feeling about her smartphone consumption.

 I walked straight out of my bedroom and into my fourteen-year-old daughter’s room.
 I felt my heart racing at the importance of the conversation we were about to have.
 I found her stretched out on her bed, homework splayed across the bed.
 She was scrolling Instagram, as teens often do.